MTTGIT19/kali_build/README.md

 # kali_build
 A custom *automated* Kali install 🚩 All your CTF tools in one place.
 Designed for a totally fresh Kali install -- for usage at Defcon and the like.
 Automated with ansible.
+The scripts are fairly simple and literally just one file, so it should be fairly easy to customize/edit.

 ### Directions
 1. Install fresh Kali VM [(HERE)](https://www.kali.org/get-kali/#kali-platforms).